userfrosting/learn/pages/03.installation/01.environment/02.homestead/docs.md

 ```

 from inside your `homestead/` directory.
 This will take a little bit of time to provision the virtual machine.

+If you get an error like "did not find expected key while parsing a block mapping", this means that Vagrant could not properly parse your `Homestead.yaml` file.
+To find syntax errors in YAML files, try pasting them into [YAML Lint](http://www.yamllint.com/).

 >>>>>> Make sure that the directories you map in `Homestead.yaml` exist _before_ you run `vagrant up`.
 Otherwise, you will need to reload your virtual machine using `vagrant reload --provision` so that Homestead has a chance to find your directories.